Dean Winchester: Season 4

-While there Lilith orders a demon called Alastair to brutalize Dean.
+While there, Lilith orders a demon called Alastair to brutalize Dean.
 Dean spends four months dead, equating to 40 years in Hell.
 Dean had joined Alastair in torturing souls after previously refusing for 30 years.
 However, Dean awakens from his grave and reunites with family and meets the angel Castiel who (along with the army of angels who were also sent to work together) is revealed to have saved from Hell and resurrected Dean.
 Struggling with his actions in Hell and trying to get Sam to quit drinking demon blood, Dean meets Azazel again when sent back in time by Castiel.

 At one point, Dean opened to Sam and revealed how he not only tortured but enjoyed the events while in Hell.

-Dean encounters another angel Zachariah who implores Dean to keep hunting after he nearly gave it up when learning Alastair had tortured John, who never broke in his time in Hell.
+Dean encounters another angel, Zachariah who implores Dean to keep hunting after he nearly gave it up when learning Alastair had tortured John, who never broke in his time in Hell.

 During Jump the Shark, Dean and Sam learn of their half-brother Adam with Sam.
 Although initially disbelieving, Dean is convinced of the relation with pictures.
 Dean is also against Sam using the teachings of their father on Adam after he is attacked by monsters.
-At the end, it is revealed that it was a ghoul (that wanted revenge on John for a previous hunt) and impersonating Adam who was killed but Dean saved Sam and the brothers burned Adam's body.
+At the end, it is revealed that it was a ghoul (that wanted revenge on John for a previous hunt) who was impersonating Adam who was killed but Dean saved Sam and the brothers burned Adam's body.

-Eventually, Dean learns that the angels the want the Apocalypse to start and that if one of the Demon's Special Children, of whom Sam is the only one left, kill Lilith, Lucifer will be free.
+Eventually, Dean learns that the angels want the Apocalypse to start and that if one of the Demon's Special Children, of whom Sam is the only one left, kill Lilith, Lucifer will be free.
 Castiel helps Dean escape the angels, as Dean kills Ruby (who was a spy for Lilith) but arrives moments too late to stop Lucifer from breaking free.